kumar4532/quizApp/README.md

 ```

 ### Task Endpoints
-You need to be authenticated to perform any of the task operations.
+- You need to be authenticated to perform any of the task operations.
+- :id - will be the id of a quizz

 - Create a Quiz
 ```